acarolcolombo/website/stories/delayed-flight.md

 The flight was delayed for an hour due to aircraft maintenance.
 She was happy to postpone her awakening.

-“Marina Lemos and Lucas Silva, please proceed to our balcony at the entrance of gate 2C” was announced by the speakers.
+“Marina Lemos and Lucas Silva, please proceed to our balcony at the entrance of gate 2C”, was announced by the speakers.
 They looked at each other and shrugged.
 When they arrived at the balcony, the attendant asked for their IDs and tickets, she had to double check some information in the system.
 She seemed distressed when she hung up the phone.
 Marina wasn’t really paying much attention, but she noticed that Lucas was a bit pale.
 He was looking at the security officers that were approaching them from behind her.
-She held Lucas’ hands “what is going on?”
+She held Lucas’ hands “What is going on?”

 The officers asked them to go to a private room.
 Marina was still desperately trying to look for answers.